Uniti (automobile)

-Uniti was an electric vehicle prototype by Uniti Sweden, a Swedish automotive startup.
+Uniti Motors, originally Uniti Sweden, is a Swedish automotive startup.
 The company was founded in January 2016 by a team of students and engineers under CEO Lewis Horne which aimed at developing an electric microcar in Lund, Sweden.
 It filed for bankruptcy in April 2022.
-No products were ever delivered to customers.
+No products at the time were ever delivered to customers.

 Uniti started as an open innovation project at Lund University and became an independent startup in January 2016.
 The company focused on delivering a climate neutral lightweight electric microcar with high-end digital features.